0install/docs/docs/packaging/examples/inkscape.md

 These limitations can be avoided by creating a Zero Install interface file for it.
 This guide goes over the steps quite quickly.
 For more details see [the packaging main guide](../guide-gui.md).

+!!! note
-Note: The original Inkscape binary RPM was compiled with binreloc support disabled, which prevented it from finding its icons (it used hard-coded paths).
+    The original Inkscape binary RPM was compiled with binreloc support disabled, which prevented it from finding its icons (it used hard-coded paths).
 Jean-François Lemaire, the creator of the RPM, has kindly recompiled it for us with relocation support turned on.

 [TOC]